 Although the main ingredient of granola, which is oats, is a really healthy choice, it doesn't always follow that the granola that you buy at the supermarket is healthy.
 The main brands of granola can contain up to a third of your recommended allowance of sugar for the day.
 They can also be high in unhealthy fats.

 This healthy stovetop granola recipe contains a lot less sugar.
 It is sweetened with a small amount of honey.
 It also contains healthy coconut oil.
 Coconut oil is rich in medium chain fatty acids which can help support brain function and weight control.
 (Read more about the health benefits of coconut oil here).
 And of course oats are packed with fibre.
 They are good for your heart, and can help to lower cholesterol and blood sugar levels.

 What you'll love about this recipe

-- Ready in 10 minutes
+- No bake frying pan granola is ready in 10 minutes

 - Adds a delicious crunchy texture to breakfast and desserts

 - Dairy free and naturally sweetened with a small amount of honey

 - Gluten free (use certified oats)